JaimeCababie/4-BIT-touch/Example_Actions_For_Diferent_Programs/Illustrator_Comands_For_4BIT.md

-Sintaxx for Illustrator (and other Adobe Software) commands using the 4BIT and circuitpython:
+Sintax for Illustrator (and other Adobe Software) commands using the 4BIT and circuitpython:

 #The commands in illustrator mainly use key combinattions, because of this, it is optimal to use the fourbit.send() command.

 First we need to import the adafruit_hid libraries:

 #Libraies for human device interface

 	import usb_hid
 	from adafruit_hid.keyboard import Keyboard
 	from adafruit_hid.keycode import Keycode